The Maker-Friendly Laser Sensor

 - Ultrasonic Emulation mode to allow reads using any code meant for the common HC-SR04 or PING))) sensors.

-- Real Time mode for ultra-low power IoT measurements.
+- Autonomous State Tracking, Object Detection and Real Time modes for ultra-low power IoT measurements.

 The VL53L0X Time-of-Flight distance sensor is a very small SMD device that requires surface mount soldering before it can be used.
 If you look closer at it, you can see there are two small holes in the package to let light through.
 In order to prevent soldering chemicals from damaging the sensor, a piece of yellow polyimide (high temperature) tape is used on top of this sensor.
 After reflow SMD soldering, the tape should be removed before using the sensor.
 In fact, the high soldering temperatures also change parameters inside the sensor and this results in a random offset distance that must be calibrated out before using it for any accurate distance sensing application.